-The Minnesota Department of Agriculture's (MDA) Noxious Weed and Invasive Plant Grant will assist counties, municipalities, tribal nations, and weed management entities (including weed management areas) for winter/spring management of noxious weeds in their jurisdictions.
-We anticipate making approximately \$93,000 available, although additional funding could become available.
-Eligible entities may apply for up to \$5,000 in grant funding and a minimum of \$500.
-Submitted proposals should be for on-the-ground noxious weed management or equipment purchases that will assist counties long-term with management.
+The Minnesota Department of Agriculture (MDA) is accepting applications for the Fiscal Year 2024 (FY24) Noxious Weed and Invasive Plant Grant.
+Counties, municipalities, Tribal nations, and weed management entities (including weed management areas) may apply for grants to address noxious weeds and invasive plants.
+The MDA anticipates awarding up to \$150,000 in grant funding during this granting cycle using a competitive review process.
+Submitted proposals should be for on-the-ground noxious weed management or equipment purchases that will assist entities long-term with management.